ilhamday/Scrape-Zomato/README.md

 ---

 ## How the programs work.
 When you run it, the program will give you some options.
-1.Check Category
+1. Check Category
-1.Get HTML files
+1. Get HTML files
-1.Get details to CSV
+2. Get details to CSV
-1.Combine CSV
+1. Combine CSV
-1.Exit
+1. Exit

 - Use **Check Category** to check if the category is available or not.
 - If the category is found, choose the **Get HTML files**, it is necessary to create *result_html* folder first.